About LEGO® - Based Therapy

 Intervention during the process of building blocks provide opportunities for the children to enhance their social communication skills such turn taking, listening to other’s ideas, sharing their ideas with others, compromising, and problem solving during the play.
 Through the intervention of the facilitators, it is observed that children’s social behaviour changes positively, understanding of others and ultimately working on the same goal with other group members

-An interview with Dr. Gina, talking about her views and feelings regarding to Hong Kong Magic BRICKS Club
+An interview with Dr. Gina, talking about her views and feelings regarding to Hong Kong BRICK Club

-Ms. Canace, Ms. Fiona and Ms. Anna Licensed Trainers of the Lego®- Based Therapy granted by Dr. Gina in the beautiful Jesus College of University of Cambridge.
+Ms. Canace, Ms. Fiona and Ms. Anna have successfully granted the Licensed Trainers status by Dr. Gina in the beautiful Jesus College of University of Cambridge.

 We are very passionate Play Therapists.
-We are convinced that LEGO® - Based Therapy (LBT) can effectively assist children in positive social communication.
-Our philosophy: "Allow more professionals from Hong Kong to understand the LBT intervention; help promote LBT research; build high quality and friendly Brick clubs to help children with social and communication problems!"
+We are convinced that Brick-based intervention can effectively assist children in positive social communication.
+Our philosophy: "Allow more professionals from Hong Kong to understand the Brick-By-Brick® Programme; help promote related research; build high quality and friendly Brick Club to help children with social and communication problems!"